The 5 Best Independence Day Celebrations

 1. Philadelphia, Pennsylvania

 Where better to celebrate July 4th than the city in which the Declaration of Independence was signed?
-The declaration was adopted in Philadelphia on July 4, 1776; the city celebrates centuries later with a full day of festivities, beginning with a Celebration of Freedom ceremony and a parade of decorated floats, marching bands and more than 5,000 participants through the historic city.
+The declaration was adopted in Philadelphia on July 4, 1776; the city celebrates centuries later with a two weeks of festivities, beginning on Juneteenth and leading up July 4th and a parade of decorated floats, marching bands and more than 5,000 participants through the historic city.
 The evening includes a huge free concert and a fireworks show over the Philadelphia Museum of Art.

 Philadelphia is one of the nation’s richest cities when it comes to American history.
 Before—or after—the 4th, plan to visit U.S. landmarks such as Independence Hall, where the declaration was signed; the Liberty Bell Center, now home to the original bell; the Betsy Ross House, birthplace of the American flag; and Valley Forge, where the Continental Army camped in the winter of 1777–1778.